sbrn3/group-holiday-split/README.md

 should bid $79 on room 1 and $21 on room 2.
 Slightly losing the bid for room 1 and thus securing a low bid for room 2.

 You are probably better off just bidding normally instead of trying to game the system.

+# How to use
+main.py is an example where 10 people were sorted into 4 rooms.
+There is a couple and people who are staying for different time periods.